 Also known as Magna Mater, or “Great Mother”, Rome adopted Cybele during the Second Punic War (218 – 201 BC) against the Carthaginians.

-The Roman Republic had, by this time, undergone a series of events that seemed to forewarn of Rome’s demise.
-These included a meteor shower, a failed harvest and a famine.
+The Roman Republic had, by this time, undergone a series of events that seemed to forewarn Rome’s demise.
+These included a meteor shower, a failed harvest, and a famine.
 The Roman senate, on hearing these predictions, consulted with religious advisors.

-The solution was to import a foreign god, the Magna Mater, in order to defeat the Carthagianians.
+The solution was to import a foreign god, the Magna Mater, to defeat the Carthaginians.
 Because she belonged to the kingdom of Pergamum (around where Troy was said to have been located, modern-day Turkey), the Romans sent a delegation to ask permission to “adopt” the goddess.

 On the way, the ambassadors stopped by the Oracle at Delphi in Greece, who confirmed that, yes, the goddess should be brought to Rome.
-Eventually, she arrived in Rome in the form of a black meteoric stone from Pessinus, the principal centre of the Great Mother cult.
+Eventually, she arrived in Rome as a black meteoric stone from Pessinus, the principal center of the Great Mother cult.

-Firstly, she was taken to the Temple of Victoria, before being enshrined in her own temple on the Palatine Hill.
+Firstly, she was taken to the Temple of Victoria before being enshrined in her own temple on Palatine Hill.
 The stone was then used, uncarved, as the face of the goddess statue.
-Following this, the famine ended and Hannibal, the Carthiginian leader, was defeated.
+Following this, the famine ended, and Hannibal, the Carthaginian leader, was defeated.
 From then on, she was regarded as Rome’s protector.

 The Roman Myth of Jupiter and the Bee